DimWebDev/thought-to-note-lite-fe/README.md

 - **Material-UI**: For pre-styled UI components.
 - **Emotion**: For styling using CSS-in-JS.

 > [!IMPORTANT]
->To work with the Thought-to-Note Lite repository, ensure Node.js version 18.12.1 is installed, as this version was used during local development and guarantees compatibility with the project’s dependencies.
-The correct Node.js version can be indicated in `package.json` under `engines`.
+> To work with the Thought-to-Note Lite repository, ensure Node.js version 18.12.1 is installed, as this version was used during local development and guarantees compatibility with the project’s dependencies.
 The necessary React versions (`react` and `react-dom`, both at `^18.3.1`) are already specified and will be installed automatically when running `npm install`.
 These steps ensure smooth setup and compatibility for anyone cloning and running the project.

 ## Project Structure